CLICK ON IMAGES or UNDERLINED TITLES to LEARN MORE

 "I spent the better part of each year raising the money to do the shows and the Outreach.
 Then, we would rehearse for 3 weeks and run for another 3.
 Ridiculous!"

-Then, in 2002, Gideon Arthurs joined Pleiades Theatre and worked with Erin Shields on Outreach.
+Then, in 2002, Gideon Arthurs joined Pleiades Theatre as an Outreach Co-ordinator and worked with Erin Shields who was now an Associate Producer.
 STAF returned and worked with Pleiades again to produce Counterfeit Secrets.

-Sticking with the team from last year, John, Erin, Gideon and STAF would produce Pleiades Theatre's first non-French translation and first adaptation from a novella in 2003 with Heart of a Dog, partnering with Théâtre français de Toronto for a second time in Pleiades' history.
-They were all joined by Josee Duranleau, of Duranleau Publicity, to handle the marketing of the show.
+Erin moved on to other work, but John, Gideon and STAF would carry on and produce Pleiades Theatre's first non-French translation and first adaptation from a novella in 2003 with Heart of a Dog, partnering with Théâtre français de Toronto for a second time in Pleiades' history.

 2004 saw the production of Pleiades Theatre's first original work called Beaux Gestes & Beautiful Deeds.

 2005 arguably marked the biggest year in Pleiades Theatre's history, not only in terms of productions but also in terms of changes and growth.
-Pleiades put on two shows for the first time in its history.
+Pleiades (with the team of John and Catherine) put on two shows for the first time in its history.

-For the first time in its history, Pleiades Theatre moved out of John's house and into its new home in The Distillery District (15 Case Goods Lane, 4th floor).
+For the first time in its history, Pleiades Theatre moved out of John's house and into its new home in The Distillery District (Case Goods Warehouse, 4th floor).

 Lastly, a new logo was created by PHILIP SUNG & ASSOCIATES.